otrv4/otrv4/otrv4.md

     syntactically valid, the receiver will not create a reply.

-These strings may be hidden from the user (for example, in an attribute of an HTML tag), and/or may be accompanied by an explanitory message ("Alice has requested an Off-the-Record private conversation.").
+These strings may be hidden from the user (for example, in an attribute of an HTML tag), and may be accompanied by an explanatory message ("Alice has requested an Off-the-Record private conversation.").
 If Bob is willing to use OTR with Alice (with a protocol version that Alice has offered), he should start the AKE according to the highest compatible version he supports.